 “You ask that like you think they all want to be living under an overpass,” Ballard said.
 “Like they have a lot of choices.
 Where are they going to go?
 The government gives them toilets.
 It takes their shit away but not much else.”

 “Whatever,” Moore said.
 “It’s such a blight—every overpass in the fucking city.
 It’s so third world.
-People are going to start leaving this place because of this.”
+People are going to start leaving the city because of this.”

 “They already have,” Ballard said.
 “Anyway, we’re staying here.
 I’ve spent the last four New Year’s Eves under here and it’s the safest place to be when the shooting starts.”

 They were quiet for a few moments after that.
 Ballard had thought about leaving herself, maybe going back to Hawaii.
-It wasn’t because of the intractable problem of homelessness that gripped the city.
+It wasn’t because of the intractable problem of homelessness that gripped Los Angeles.
 It was everything.
 The city, the job, the life.
 It had been a bad year with the pandemic and social unrest and violence.
 The police department had been vilified, and she along with it.
-She’d been spat on, figuratively and literally, by the people she thought she stood for.
+She’d been spat on, figuratively and literally, by the people she thought she stood for and protected.
 It was a hard lesson, and a sense of futility had set upon her and was deep in the marrow now.
 She needed some kind of a break.
 Maybe to go track down her mother in the mountains of Maui and try to reconnect after so many years.